MANVSim/MANVSim/README.md

 ### Web

-For additional information on how to start and develop the web component or detailed documentation look [here](web/README.md).
+Details on launching and developing the React admin frontend are located [here](web/README.md).